micdoh/XLRON/README.md

-# ONDRLax
+# XLRON
 [<img src="https://img.shields.io/badge/license-MIT-blue">](https://github.com/micdoh/ONDRLax/LICENSE)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![codecov](https://codecov.io/gh/micdoh/ONDRLax/graph/badge.svg?token=UW9CCLRAFJ)](https://codecov.io/gh/micdoh/ONDRLax)

-See the documentation at https://micdoh.github.io/ONDRLax/
+See the documentation at https://micdoh.github.io/XLRON/
 ___

-### _Exploring optimisation problems in Optical Networks with Deep Reinforcement Learning and Accelerated Environments in JAX_
+### _Accelerated Learning and Resource Allocation for Optical Networks_

+## Overview

+XLRON is an open-source project that provides a suite of gym-style environments for simulating resource allocation problems in optical networks using reinforcement learning techniques.
+It is built on the JAX machine learning framework, enabling accelerated training on GPU and TPU hardware.

+### Key Features

+- Gym-style environments for optical network resource allocation problems.
+- Powered by JAX for accelerated training on GPU and TPU.
+- Facilitates the development and discovery of optimised resource allocation policies.
+- Ideal for research, experimentation, and innovation in optical network optimization.